“Josh! Josh!” came a loud cry. “Get out of bed you lazy bugger!” yelled his mother.

 “The sugar!” asserted the man.
 His voice came across with a direct intensity that made Josh feel as though the man had twisted his insides around.

 “Thanks!”
-The man walked away, sitting at another table within eyeshot.
+The man walked away, to sit at another table within eyeshot.

-He walked amongst the shoppers still thinking intensely about the stranger, but then decided to put the whole thing down to his nerves from when he tried to steal the CDs.
-His senses, still on full alert, had him feeling paranoid and constantly looking over his shoulder.
-It was all too much and so he decided to go to school after all.
+He walked amongst the shoppers, still thinking intensely about the stranger, but then decided to put the whole thing down to his nerves from when he tried to steal the CDs.
+His senses, still alert, had him feeling paranoid and constantly looking over his shoulder.
+It was all too much, and so he decided to go to school after all.

 “It’s all in my head,” he thought.
 Then suddenly he was grabbed from the side.
 A hand came from nowhere and grabbed Josh’s jacket.
 It was the stranger again.